Aeonss/StitchTool/README.md

 * StitchTool was compiled with **Java 17** and **JavaFX 17**.
 * StitchTool will stitch together images that are named in *alphanumerical order*.
 * Collapse sections with the arrow button next to the line separator.
-* Waifu2X Caffe prioritizes **scale height and width over scale ratio**, and outputs only in PNG for the best quality.
+* Waifu2X prioritizes **scale height and width over scale ratio**, and outputs only in PNG for the best quality.
 * Please request any features or report any bugs in [issues](https://github.com/Aeonss/StitchTool/issues).

 ## ❤️&nbsp; Contributions
 * Thank you to ZeroCool940711 for helping debugging and testing StitchTool
 * Thank you to thenuke740 and mjsaltus for UI suggestions

+## 🤖 &nbsp; To Do
+* Squash all the bugs!
+* Add a recursive feature for stitch/split (Folders within folders)
+* Add config for remembering denoise level and scale
+* Fix any waifu bugs
+* Add config for remembering collapsed sections
+* Resize fields with windows
+* Fix weird bug with checkbox field misaligning

 ## 📘 &nbsp; License
 StitchTool is released under the [MIT license](https://github.com/Aeonss/StitchTool/blob/master/LICENSE.md).